Lapo9/AutocorrelationCUDA/readme.md

 * `getZeroDelay(sensor, group)`

 In order to improve performance, 2 optimization routes were taken:
-* **Reverse shift:** The shift method actually doesn't moves all of the values to the right, but actually moves the logical first position of the array to the left.
+* **Reverse shift:** The shift method actually doesn't move all of the values to the right, but actually moves the logical first position of the array to the left.
 In order to keep track of all of the first positions, a new array is allocated.
 This optimization forced another improvement: since from now on we had to work with circular arrays, we must use modulo operator, which is very expensive.
 Luckily it can be optimized if the right-hand-side operand is a power of 2: `x % y = x & (y-1)`.
 * **Bank conflicts avoidance:** In order to use the potential of CUDA architecture fully, we arranged the arrays relative to the bin groups of each sensor "vertically", instead of "horizontally".
 So, after the last position of the first bin group of the first sensor, there is the first position of the first bin group of the second sensor, and not the first position of the second group of the first sensor.
 This way it was impossible for cells accessed concurrently to end up on the same bank.

 ![Memory layout](https://github.com/Lapo9/AutocorrelationCUDA/blob/multi_tau/documentation/Images/BinGroupMultiSensorMemory.png)